 These might seem like survival skills more appropriate to women but you never know when your clothes are going to give out.
 You need to sew the holes in a way which will prevent them from tearing open again anytime soon.

-Telling time is difficult for some people even when they do have a clock!
-An analogical one, that is.
+Telling time is difficult for some people even when they have an analogical watch!

-Without a watch, you can use the sun, the moon or the north star to tell time.
+Without a watch or a clock you can use the sun, the moon or the north star to tell time.

 Hammering a Nail

 Hammering a nail is just as much about getting the nail straight as it is protecting your fingers.
 I’ve had quite a few accidents while practicing as a kid but grown-ups are much more careful and much less likely to get injured.